DyKnow/SignalR-ObjC/README.md

 See the [documentation](https://github.com/DyKnow/SignalR-ObjC/wiki)

 ## Installation
+NOTE: SignalR-ObjC uses Automatic Reference Counting.

+### Method 1:
-Copy the contents of the SignalR.Client Folder into your project and import SignalR.h, see the [documentation](https://github.com/DyKnow/SignalR-ObjC/wiki) for more details
+Copy the contents of the SignalR.Client and Vendor Folders into your project and import SignalR.h

+Note: While SignalR-ObjC uses arc it makes use of Vendor Projects that do not.
+For each target that SignalR-ObjC is used in update the compiler flags under Build Phases Compile Sources to -fno-objc-arc for any files that have the prefix ASI and for Reachability.m

+You should now be able to click build with no errors.

+### Method 2:

 ## LICENSE
 [MIT License](https://github.com/DyKnow/SignalR-ObjC/blob/master/LICENSE.md)